ghanishthsharma2311/Tagebuch/README.md

 cd Tagebuch

 # Install Dependencies:
-Ensure that Node.js and npm (or Yarn) are installed on your system.
+Ensure that Node.js and npm are installed on your system.

-npm install
+- npm install

 # Start the Application:
 After all dependencies have been installed, you can start the application:

-npm run dev
+- npm run dev

 The application will open by default in your browser at http://localhost:3000.